Mangia! Mangia!

 Holiday season, whether you celebrate or not, can be a time of community gathering and delicious meals.
 We checked in with our talented kitchen and culinary team after their wildly successful stint with Big Sur Food & Wine.
 Chefs D3 and Quinton and baker Camilla open their recipe notebooks for some non-denominational holiday yum.
 We take care of you by nourishing you so you can focus on the things that you came to Esalen to do,” says Esalen Food and Beverage Manager Chloe Scott.

-"We want to make sure as we're feeding a variety of people with a variety of dietary needs, restrictions, and desires — that means providing a grain, a staple, a starch, a protein for both vegetarians and omnivores," says Scott.
+"We want to make sure as we're feeding a variety of people with a variety of dietary needs, restrictions, and preferences — that means providing a grain, a staple, a starch, a protein for both vegetarians and omnivores," says Scott.
 Amidst all the stirring and sautéing by the talented team led by sous chefs D3 and Quinton, Chloe calls it "a joy and a privilege" to provide guests the sustenance they need to participate on campus fully.

 "It's a beautiful thing to present delicious meals for our guests, in accordance with Maslow's hierarchy of needs.
 They are fed and cared for, and with those needs met, they have the spaciousness to do the self-care and personal work in their workshops.
 We take care of them by nourishing them so they can focus on the things that they came to Esalen to do.
 Folks come here to meet a variety of goals and challenges.
 None of that is possible without having nutritious ingredients in their bellies.
 Then, you’re able to cultivate the mind's and the spirit's work."